heptarch/heptarch.github.io/drafts/demon.md

 pneumatic tubes cannot reasonably be expected to stop there.
-Visitors to the diggings are confused by seemingly unnecessary tunnels, forks they are forbidden from taking, and huge, humming pieces of apparatus unconnected to the turbines and the cacophanous engines which drive them.
+Visitors to the diggings are confused by seemingly unnecessary tunnels, forks they are forbidden from taking, and huge, humming pieces of apparatus unconnected to the turbines and the cacophonous engines which drive them.
 Engineers and builders are given only fragments of the blueprint.
 Questions about other sections are at first politely, then firmly,